DanielBMarkham/Info-Ops/manuscript/chapter5.md

 I did.
 And it does.
 One of the reasons we've spent time meeting all these old Greek dudes is because I don't want you thinking that these categories are arbitrary.
 They are not.
 They're not just something I made up.
 They're the result of hundreds of years of really smart people thinking really smart thoughts.
 (I was not one of those people) If you want a different categorization system you'll need to go back and reinvent western thought.
 I'll wait here.

-There are a couple of more curveballs that we'll go over in this first section of the book, but these tags are at the heart of any effective information stream.
+There are a couple more curve balls that we'll go over in this first section of the book, but these tags are at the heart of any effective information stream.
 And there isn't a lot of them.

 **There's Genre (Business, System, Meta), Abstraction Level (Abstract, Realized), and Bucket (Behavior, Structure, Supplemental).
 For any piece of information, pick one tag from each of these groups.**